 204 Ellen Street Phone: 204-504-9888

-Jim and Jacqie Wiseman pastor Walls of Freedom Outreach, an outreach concept church in the core area of Winnipeg.
+Derrick and Priscilla Moodley oversee Walls of Freedom, an outreach concept church in the core area of Winnipeg.
 Their goal is to make the love of Christ meaningful to people who don’t relate to the traditional church amidst urgent daily concerns.